davidemodolo/master_thesis/presentation/speech.md

 # Slide 20

 Our tests relied on two goals: the pickup and the deliver.
 The difference between them is that in the pickup, the location of the goal is explicit so it states something like "take the parcel at the cell X, Y", while in the deliver goal, the model has to infer the coordinates of the delivery tile from the map description that in our case was the list of all the available cells.

-An important aspect to underline here is that in the delivery goal, the results were very similar to the pickup goal, with a bit more uncertainty overall and a difference in the top1% score of 6% less on average, showing that the model is able to infer the goal position from the map description.
+An important aspect to underline here is that in the delivery goal, the results were in line with the pickup goal, with a slightly higher uncertainty overall and a difference in the top1% score of 6% less on average, still showing that the model is able to infer the goal position from the map description.

 # Slide 21